Brink Productions: History

 In 2018, the company toured The Aspirations of Daise Morrow to Canberra Theatre Centre, Merrigong Theatre, the 2018 Galway Festival and the Assembly Rooms at the 2018 Edinburgh Fringe.
 The Aspirations of Daise Morrow is Brink's adaptation of Patrick White's short story Down at the Dump, from The Burnt Ones.

 Brink has worked with a broad array of other artists not mentioned above, including Roz Hervey, Benedict Andrews, Howard Barker, Paul Blackwell, Kate Box, Geordie Brookman, Paul Capsis, Lenny Grigoryan, and Slava Grigoryan.
 Its repertoire of work includes "epic narrative, re-imagined classics, music theatre, and children's theatre".

 People

 Chris Drummond was artistic director of the company from 2004 until the end of July 2023, when he stepped down.
 He continued to work part-time on several projects during the recruitment process for a new AD.

-In November 2023, Stephen Nicolazzo, who had been working in theatre in Melbourne, was appointed, undertaking part-time work before coming on board full-time in April 2024.
+In November 2023, Stephen Nicolazzo was appointed as artistic director, and became full-time in the role from April 2024 onwards.